 Common Health Issues

-Dapple Dachshunds are often more likely to develop health issues than standard Dachshunds.
-The mutation that causes the dappling pattern is responsible for a number of conditions that could make a Dapple Dachshund unhealthy and result in higher vet bills and stress levels for their owners.
+Single Dapple Dachshunds are not generally more likely to develop health issues than standard Dachshunds, but Double Dapple Dachshunds — resulting from breeding two Dapples — are at significantly higher risk for serious health problems.
+The mutation that causes the dappling pattern is responsible for a number of conditions that could make a Dapple Dachshund unhealthy and result in higher vet bills and stress levels for its owners.

 Some potential health concerns linked with the dapple pattern include skin cancer, eye issues, and hearing loss.
 Double Dapple Dachshunds, the result of breeding dapples, are at an even greater risk for these issues.